xeolabs/xeoengine-book/webvr.md

     if (!supported) {

         // Not a zSpace device
-        // Log error on the XEO.ZSpace component this.error("This computer is not a ZSpace viewer!"); }
+        // Log error on the xeogl.ZSpace component this.error("This computer is not a ZSpace viewer!"); }
 });